BuildCraft/BuildCraft/README.md

 less time coding and more time doing stuff that makes them less grumpy.
 * If the issues occurs on a server, be sure it's a vanilla forge server and <b>not</b> a mcpc+ server.
 * Issues with any logs mentioning Optifine will be closed on sight!
 Remove Optifine before reporting any issue.
-* Issues with any logs mentioning MineFactoryReloaded or PowerCrystalsCore will be closed on sight!
-They are modifying our code using core mods!

 #### Frequently reported
 * java.lang.AbstractMethodError - Incompatibility between BC/Forge/Mod using BC API.
 Usually not a BC issue